-We have developed a large number of successful school leaders from within our organisation and blended the existing talented leadership in schools which have joined our family.
-School leaders are supported to lead confidently and to use the experience and resource of the Trust to help their school move forward.
+We have developed a large number of successful school leaders from within our organisation and blended the existing talented leadership in schools that have joined our family.
+School leaders are supported to lead confidently and to use the experience and resources of the Trust to help their school move forward.

 The Governance Structure is set out in the following diagram:

 Swale Academies Trust is a company limited by guarantee and an exempt charity.
 Responsibility for the academies that make up the Trust and for the funds granted by Parliament for providing education in those academies is entrusted to the Board of Trustees.
 These Trustees are also Directors of the company.
 Further details about the Members of the Company and the Board of Trustees can be found here.

 The Trust's Board, of which Paul is Chairman, is responsible for the governance of the Trust, for setting its strategy and objectives and for holding the executive team to account for the performance of the Trust and its schools.

 Paul is an Oxford law graduate who worked in fund management for over twenty years before becoming Chairman of a logistics company which he sold in 2016.
 He is currently a non-executive director of Electra plc.